Cazzar/Cazzar.github.io/_posts/2014-08-24-Tile-Entity-Updates-The-Quick-and-Dirty-Method.md

 There are many reasons for needing the tile entity syncing, such as; Client-Server Prediction and Client-Only logic that depends on server based variables

 ### How do we do it?
-As the title suggests, this is a quick bit of code that will allow for you to sync up your tile entites and all we need to do is add 2 simple functions to our ```TileEntity``` classes.
+As the title suggests, this is a quick bit of code that will allow for you to sync up your tile entities and all we need to do is add 2 simple functions to our ```TileEntity``` classes.

 #### Sending
 Firstly we need a ```getDescriptionPacket()``` function which we will set the contents of the packet to be the NBT that we save to disk when the Tile is saved so we would add the code.